Cigar Review – Rocky Patel The Edge Candela Toro

 At a glance, The Edge Candela reminded me quite a bit of Frankenstein, with its pale green wrapper riddled with thin, stitch-like veins.
 Its construction seemed up to par, and after a quick snip of the cap I got a potent pre-light taste of grass and sour-dough bread, which I was not expecting.
 It was time to light up.

-The cigar opened up with a very mild grassy taste, and just a light dose of white pepper on the finish.
+The cigar opened up with a light grassy taste, and just a light dose of white pepper on the finish.
 The draw was nice and easy, producing thick plumes of creamy and chewy smoke with every draw, and the thick black burn-line was just slightly wavy beneath a building black and grey-striped ash.
 During this portion the profile was dry, but full-flavored with minimal complexity and good balance.

 Once I hit the two-inch mark the cigar became simultaneously creamier, and spicier, with the pepper coming through a little more fiercely than earlier.
 During this second 3rd the cigar became smoother and smoother with each puff, and notes of wood, bread, grass, and cream joined the mix.
 I was now sporting a hefty two-and-a-half inch ash, and the Edge Candela was still burning straight and clean.